sumitdesale706-creator/sumitdesale706-creator/README.md

 # 💫 About Me:
 Electronics and Telecommunication Engineering student at PCCOE with a strong foundation in Core Java and<br>SQL.
 Experienced in building logic-driven applications, managing relational databases, and implementing OOP<br>principles.
-Passionate about solving complex problems through clean code and efficient database design.<br><br><br><br>
+Passionate about solving complex problems through clean code and efficient database design.

 ## 🌐 Socials: